 Though recently remodeled, this riverside park left its large shade trees untouched during construction.
 The whole theme of the playground is cooling, with an autumnal tree house and river breeze to match.

 Much of the East 110th Street Playground's dry equipment is in the shade.
 Photo courtesy of Playscapes

 110th Street and Lenox Avenue

 This is another playground that falls into the recently-renovated-around-existing-trees category.
-The East 110th Street Playground has a large jungle gym, plus tire swings and traditional swings, all sitting between large shade trees.
-The one part of the playground that's not protected by shade: the sprinkler area—but it's obviously got a cooling vibe all its own.
+The East 110th Street Playground has a large jungle gym, tire and traditional swings, all sitting between large shade trees.
+The one part of the playground that's not protected is the sprinkler area, but it's obviously got a cooling vibe all its own.